What is the Teneriffe Festival?

 How do I host an art, craft or food stall during the Festival?

 If you operate a business selling appropriate products, arts, crafts or food and beverage and wish to be part of the Festival, please submit an application at https://www.goodwillprojects.com.au/teneriffe-festival/

 As an artist or performer how can I exhibit or perform at the Teneriffe Festival?

 The Teneriffe Festival’s entertainment is curated via a talent manager and also through a public Expression of Interest (EOI) application process.
-The process has now closed for 2018.

 Parking for residents within the Festival precinct: